wesamhamad/Real-time-Speech-to-Text-Text-to-Speech-with-IBM-Watson/README.md

 * ### Finally, now you can run it with this command
 ``
-NOTE: After -t you can specify the number of seconds to record here I choose 5 second .
+NOTE: After -t you can specify the number of seconds to record, here I choosed 5 second .
 ``
 ```
  python transcribe.py -t 5